dacmail/donation-theme/wp-content/plugins/simple-csv-xls-exporter/readme.txt

 "You must choose the post type and save the settings before you can see the taxonomies or custom fields for a custom post type.
 Once the page reloads, you will see the connected taxonomies and custom fields for the post type."

 If you want to export from a different post type than the one saved in these settings, also from frontend, use the url `https://yoursite.com/?export=csv&post_type=your_post_type_slug` for a CSV file, or `https://yoursite.com/?export=xls&post_type=your_post_type_slug` to get a XLS.

+**Please check the [Plugin's FAQ](https://wordpress.org/plugins/simple-csv-xls-exporter/#faq) for all possible options and available custom parameters you can use.**

 When opening the exported xls, Excel will prompt the user with a warning, but the file is perfectly fine and can then be opened.
 Unfortunately this can't be avoided, [read more here](http://blogs.msdn.com/b/vsofficedeveloper/archive/2008/03/11/excel-2007-extension-warning.aspx).